A Shared-Constraint Approach to Multi-leader Multi-follower Games: Introduction

 The remainder of the paper is organized into five sections.
-In Section~\ref{sec:conventional}, we survey \mlmfgs studied in practice, provide some background and comment on what makes conventional formulations of multi-leader multi-follower games intractable.
-We provide existence statements for quasi-potential games in Section~\ref{sec:standard}.
-In Section \ref{sec:shared} we present modifications that lead to a shared constraint game and present existence results for them.
-We apply our techniques towards the analysis of a hierarchical Cournot game in Section~\ref{sec:cour} and the paper concludes in Section~\ref{conc} with a brief summary.
+In Section~\ref{sec:conventional}, we introduce the conventional formulation and survey \mlmfgs studied in practice provide some background.
+In Section \ref{sec:shared} we present the modification that leads to a shared-constraint game and present existence results for it.
+Recovery of equilibria of the original formulation is examined in Section~\ref{sec:4}.
+We apply our techniques towards the analysis of a hierarchical Cournot game in Section~\ref{sec:cour} and conclude in Section~\ref{conc} with a brief summary.